ilbertroque/BAC-Calculator/bac-calculator/README.md

 ## Blood Alcohol Concentration Calculator

-Simple BAC calculator that provides an approximate<br> value of your BAC based on your gender, weight and time<br> drinking.
+Simple BAC calculator that provides an approximate value of your BAC based on your gender, weight and time<br> drinking.
 Currently on a prototype stage.